-In order to secure a leading position supplying the clean mobility and green energy storage value chains, the Company has adhered consistently to the highest standards of environmental, social and governance ("ESG") practices, which were established as part of its core purpose at inception in 2012.
-Its production process will be powered by clean energy and the Company will use state-of-the art water recirculation circuits in its processing combined with dry stacking tailings management.
+In order to secure a leading position supplying the clean mobility and green energy storage value chains, the Company has adhered consistently to the highest principles, guidances and standards of environmental, social and governance ("ESG") practices, which were established as part of its core purpose at inception in 2012.
+Its production process will be powered by clean energy and the Company will use water efficiently as a result of using state-of-the art water recirculation circuits in its processing combined with dry stacking tailings management, therefore not having a tailings dam.
 The DMS process of the Production Plant does not utilize hazardous chemicals, as a result its tailings are 100% recyclable into ancillary industries, such as ceramics.